Costa Rica National Parks: How to Plan Your Nature Adventure

 Don’t forget your bug spray and sunscreen.

 If you are traveling during the rainy season we suggest bringing a rain jacket and carrying your belongings in a waterproof bag.

 Keep in mind that some national parks do not allow you to bring outside food in the park.
 This is actually for your safety.
 We have seen monkeys attack people in Manuel Antonio National Park to try and steal their bag of food.

 Oh, and don’t forget to bring plenty of water!

-One of the main draws of Costa Rica is the incredible diverse amount of wildlife.
-We have seen sloths, vipers, monkeys, tarantulas, and more!
+One of the main draws of Costa Rica is the incredibly diverse amount of wildlife.
+We have seen sloths, vipers, monkeys, tarantulas, scarlet macaws, and more!

 Don’t forget your binoculars and camera at home!
 You’ll definitely want them.

 Check out our:

 Is There a Costa Rica National Park Official Website?